Welcome!

 So what is there to do about this?

-But for all artists who do not have the above advantages, I would offer these thoughts and suggestions which I believe will make a positive difference --
+But for all artists who do not have the above advantages, I would offer these thoughts and suggestions which I believe would make a positive difference --

 1.)
 Artists themselves need to know the truth and facts of this situation.
 Amazingly many do not, or, have not faced up to it for themselves.
+Certainly art students do not know, and it's highly unlikely that the powers-that-be in colleges will educate them about it.
 Knowledge is power - Ignorance makes you vulnerable, and sets up bad odds for success.
 Along with artists already working, certainly beginners and students need to know the facts about these issues.
 Artists can go for many years not understanding this situation, ‘spinning their wheels’, and resulting in a huge waste of time, money, and sacrifices to themselves, and perhaps their families, that they might not have had to suffer (or at least as much of) had they known what the real deal is in the art business.
+I say 'might not have had', because in this business, the old saying 'there's no guarantees' to success and security, is certainly applicable even if an artist has become 'street wise'.
 Art Schools, Instructors / Teachers, be they in institutions or ‘workshops’, should take the high road, and offer some instruction to their students about the subject - at bare minimum, at least when asked or when the topic(s) are/should be raised.

 2.)
 Artists need to understand and accept the fact that they are in a business - Because they/you are!
 They must approach any and all venues/middlemen for selling their art with that in mind - Totally.
-If an artist insists on only playing the role of -- “I’m an artist, and therefore I do not have any interest in the business side of it at all”….
-You will pay the price for that ‘movie script’, and you will set yourself up to being fully vulnerable to all those who are more than willing to exploit that mindset and naivety, towards their own profitable returns.
+If an artist insists on only playing the role of -- “I’m an artist, and therefore I do not have any interest in the business details side of it at all (including his/her own returns)”….
+You will pay the price for that ‘movie script’, and you will set yourself up to being fully vulnerable to all those who are more than willing to exploit that mindset and naivety, towards their own profitable returns and off of your talent and work.

 3.)
 Artists need to stand up and take charge of their own destinies as much as is possible, insisting on maintaining their rights to control their own businesses, and business scenarios which will have a direct impact on their careers and lives as a whole.
 There are almost always compromises to be made in doing business with other players.
 But the bottom line is, that it has to make sense to an Artists own needs and vested interests, not just the other side.
 That is… if you are trying/needing to put the food on your table with sales of your art.
 How much an artist is willing to compromise on say, terms and conditions given by a gallery or art show promoter, is going to vary depending on the particular situation of each artist.
-But even an artist in the most dire need to show his/her work anywhere, just to get it somewhere to be seen (i.e. the weakest position) -- Should still be very scrutinizing on everything, and everybody connected, in the pure business sense, to the decision of whether or not to become involved with a particular venue.
+But even an artist in the most dire need to show his/her work anywhere, just to get it somewhere to be seen (i.e. the weakest position) -- Should still be very scrutinizing on everything, and everybody connected, in the pure business sense, towards the decision of whether or not to become involved with a particular venue or middleman.
 Artists should, and they have a right too, respectfully ask all pertinent questions to the owner/manager of the venue, which will have an effect on their business interests.
-And… to get actual answers to the questions, not evasions or hype.
+And… to get actual answers to the questions, not evasions or hype, or accepting listening to BS intimidation tactics indicating that they are out of line to even ask such things.
 I won’t list them all here, perhaps another post at some time.
-But they should be easy enough to figure out, assuming an artist has taken on the serious mindset of thinking best odds of their interests being served in any arrangement/terms/conditions with a art selling venue.
+But they should be easy enough to figure out, assuming an artist has taken on the serious mindset of thinking best odds of their interests being served in any arrangement/terms/conditions with an art selling venue.
 At the same time, being reasonable and logical enough to realize that the venue owner also has a legitimate need to make decisions and agreements that will allow him/her reasonable odds at reasonable profits.
-If an artist becomes faced with bad terms/conditions with a less than reasonable venue owner, all the way to a “It’s all my way, or nothing” type, you will know that’s the case fairly quickly -- assuming you are doing your job of taking a close look, asking the right questions, and not getting mesmerized by the need, or ego driven desire, to just get your work on the walls at any and all costs.
-Remember…It’s not going to serve your most important needs to making a living, which would include the expenses of continuing to do your art, if sales of your art from any venue do not return you enough after expenses/commissions to the venue, or, the time they’ve take to sell it etc. And certainly the same, if they do not have the expertise, commitment, and/or following of customers, to sell it at all.
+If an artist becomes faced with bad terms/conditions with a less than reasonable venue owner, all the way to a “It’s all my way, or nothing” type, you will know that’s the case fairly quickly -- assuming you are doing your job of taking a close look, asking the right questions, and not getting mesmerized by your need, or ego driven desire, to just get your work on the walls at any and all costs.
+Remember…It’s not going to serve your most important needs to making a living, which would include the expenses of continuing to do your art, if sales of your art from any venue do not return you enough, after the expenses/commissions to the venue, or, the time they’ve taken to sell it etc. And certainly the same, if they do not have the expertise, commitment, and/or following of customers, to sell it at all!
 You cannot go to the grocery store, load up the basket, and go to the store manager saying “I don’t have any money to buy this today, but hey… my art is hanging in a gallery”.
 Etc.

 4.)
 Among other questions to gallery venues, artists should take a look, and ask, how many sales are made on average a month?
-And since it is the art business and that can vary widely in any venue, ask for a look at many months?
+And since it is the art business and that can vary widely in any venue, ask for a look at many months.
+You don't know if you will be told or shown the truth, but it's still worth inquiring about, if for nothing else to show the middleman in front of you that you are not a naïve, easy pushover wet-noodle, an easy target for taking advantage of.
 Also, ask the question of how many original works are sold, in comparison to print reproductions (if the gallery sells both)?
 Many galleries sell primarily prints, even though they might have originals on their walls.
 If you are in more need, or complete need to sell your originals, then obviously a venue/gallery that only or mostly sells prints, is not going to be a good odds venue for you to be involved with.
-Just another business question and decision.
+Just another important business question and decision.

-I believe the answer to the problem ultimately must come from the artists, and in the form of educating the public about the truth in the situation as a first step.
+I believe the answers to the topic problems here, ultimately must come from the artists, and in the form of educating the public about the truth of the situation, as a first step.
 Because the general public, those with interest in art, and ultimately the Buyers of art, stand to make the most difference to the problems, if they can become widely aware of it, and through that, bring the power of their pocket books down to bare on those in the art business where these problems come from.
-The problems being solved will probably not come in my lifetime, because the system and powers-that-be are so deeply entrenched.
+The problems being solved will probably not come in my lifetime, if they ever really do, because the system and powers-that-be are so deeply entrenched.
 But for what it’s worth, while there are those who may be making their own efforts as well and perhaps far better than I can do it, I have made my best effort here.
 I would not feel good about going to my end without having tried in at least some small way to make a positive difference.
-There is no automatic guarantee to art middlemen, be they galleries or whoever, that they will make a profitable successful business for themselves.
+I'm in the later years of my life, and in all honesty have not been active in the business for a while now, due to 'crossroads' that came up to me some years back.
+But the positive in that, is that it gives me a feeling of some additional latitude to discuss this subject, and perhaps with a little more bravado -- Because at this point, I frankly do not give a #*=t about what anyone would want to argue as contrary and as a challenge, and if I can provide some positive impact through offering what I know is the truth, coming from my own lifetime of experiences as an artist/creative person, as well as that of others I have known, then that is what matters.
+I will say, that there is no automatic guarantee to art middlemen, be they galleries or whoever, that they either will make a profitable successful business for themselves.
 They do have their own problems to face in the art business, as well as having expenses involved, and the rightful desire to prosper.
-I have no lack of understanding or fair reasoning to such things.
-The reader should also understand that I nor most any other artists I know who would speak about the issues here, do so either as ‘whiners’ to norms typical to business, or in the notion that such ill situations are unique only to artists.
-And as I noted at the start of this writing -- For those who would by definition here, be either Art Business Middlemen, or even Art Associations -- If they are of the all-to-few who genuinely treat artists respectfully and fairly in business…I have the utmost of respect for them, and wish them great and continued success!
-However, for those of the ‘other sorts’ (they well know.. if they are), as for This Artist, and regarding my own work and life -- Take a Hike!
+I have no lack of understanding or fair reasoning to such things, to the nature of free enterprise, capitalism, and that there are no guarantees in life.
+The reader should also understand that neither I nor most any other artists I know who would speak about the issues here do not/would not do so either as ‘whiners’ to norms typical to business, or in the notion that such ill situations are unique only to artists.
+And as I noted at the start of this writing -- For those who would by definition here, be they either Art Business Middlemen, or even Art Associations -- If they are of the all-to-few who genuinely treat artists respectfully and fairly in business…I have the utmost of respect for them, and wish them great and continued success.
+However, for those of the ‘other sorts’ (they well know… who they are), as for This Artist, and regarding my own work and life -- Take a Hike!

-I would give the reader a challenge to proving out the points made herein: Pertinent to for example, galleries that have successfully been in business for a period of years --- A question for you --- Between the gallery Middlemen, and the artists whose work hang on the walls; Which of the two most often drives the nicer cars, has a home (or the nicer home), has such things as health and life insurance, can afford brace’s for their kids teeth and can send them to college, and have money in the bank, including retirement savings ??
-Check it out, or let me save you some trouble to doing the survey --- It is with rare exception -- The Middlemen / Salesmen, just as it is with middlemen in the art shows/auctions and the art print publishing business.
+I would give the reader a challenge to proving out the points made herein: Pertinent to, for example, galleries that have successfully been in business for a period of years --- A question for you --- Between the gallery Middlemen, and the artists whose work hang on their walls; Which of the two most often drives the nicer cars, has a home (or the nicer home), has such things as health and life insurance, can afford brace’s for their kids teeth and can send them to college, and have money in the bank, including retirement savings etc. etc. ??
+Check it out, or let me save you some trouble in doing the survey --- The answer is with only rare exception -- The Middlemen / Salesmen, just as it is with middlemen in the art shows/auctions and the art print publishing business.

-For art enthusiasts/looker’s, from beginners to long-timer’s -- My hope is that with the knowledge you will ------- 1.)
-Try to seek out art galleries or other outlets displaying art, including art shows, which deal with artists in a fair and respectful way.
-Ask others who might be ‘in the know’, or, ask the gallery/show people questions to find out, such as “what commission percentage do you take from the artists when you sell their work?”
+1.)
+Try to seek out art galleries or other outlets displaying art, including art shows (and certainly, artists directly in their studios), who deal with artists in a fair and respectful way.
+Ask others who might be ‘in the know’, or, ask the gallery/show people questions to get some tips to find out, such as; “What commission percentage do you take from the artists when you sell their work?”
 They may refuse to answer you, or, frankly lie, but it never hurts to ask such pertinent questions when you are interested in such things… The artist(s), whose work you might be wanting to buy.
-If you’re looking for art you like and might want to buy, patronize these art businesses and their artists -- Along with getting a nice piece of art you will enjoy, you will be supporting good and fair art business people, and of course the artists whose work hangs on their walls.
+If you’re looking for art you like and might want to buy, patronize these art businesses and their artists -- Along with getting a nice piece of art you will enjoy, you will be supporting good and fair art business people, and of course the artists whose work hangs on their walls, and will now hang on one of yours.
 If you find a piece of art you want to buy in galleries or other places where you do not know how the artists are treated, … Try to find out where the artist him/herself is located, and make the effort to contact them yourself about their art.
-Additionally and perhaps even better yet, seek out artists who wisely exercise their rights to sell their works themselves, including through their own galleries, or their “open door” studios, and now with the internet thankfully having come into play, artists who show their work online such as I do myself.
+Additionally and perhaps even better yet, seek out artists who wisely exercise their rights to sell their works themselves, including through their own galleries, or their “open door” studios, and now with the internet thankfully having come into play, artists who show their work online, such as I do myself.

 2.)
 While any ‘brand’ of artist will surely appreciate your purchasing their work, including hobbyists, don’t forget to seek out and patronize artists who are working professionals.
-Remember…they are not doing their work for a little extra pocket change - they are literally putting the food on their tables along with all else, with sales of their works.
-And lastly, Please, for the sake of all serious artists, and the cultural value of art -- Do not patronize outlets and ‘art shows’ such as those that advertise on TV “Coming to a location in your area” (usually hotels/motels -- and where they used to call themselves ‘Starving Artist Sale’, now changed to something else, no doubt because of flak they received from that degradation to all artists), where the art they sell is actually from overseas such as China, where the ‘art’ is produced assembly-line fashion, such as for example, one person paints the sky and shoves it down the line to the next person who paints the grass… and so on.
+Remember…they are not doing their work for a little extra pocket change - many if not most of them (excepting those born wealthy, or through some other means have such a tremendous advantage) are literally trying to put the food on their tables along with all else, with sales of their works.
+And lastly, Please, for the sake of all serious artists, and the cultural value of art -- Do not patronize outlets and ‘art shows’ such as those that advertise on TV… “Coming to a location in your area” (usually hotels/motels -- and where they used to call themselves ‘Starving Artist Sale’, now changed to something else, no doubt because of flak they received from that degradation to all artists), where the "art" they sell is actually from overseas such as China, where such "art" is often produced assembly-line fashion, such as for example, one person paints the sky and shoves it down the line to the next person who paints the grass… and so on.
 If you like it, and want to buy something in venues/outlets such as these, that of course is your right to do so.
-Just remember, that the above who and what, is who/what you are patronizing with your dollars, while there are many many serious artists in this country and others who do wonderful work available to you, many of whom are struggling to make a living.
+Just remember, that the above who and what, is who/what you are patronizing with your dollars, while there are many, many serious artists in this country and others who do wonderful work available to you, many of whom are struggling to make a living.
 Assembly line originals (actual ‘paintings’, not prints) are not art… it is assembly line garbage.
-That would be the same for prints from/of such ‘originals’, or, from any ‘rubber-stamped’ art produced, done only to manufacture yet another quick and cheap product to get onto the shelf - And all described to the public as “art”.
-It’s my guess is that even the poor assembly line ‘artists’ who are doing it overseas, are being treated/paid by their handlers poorly (and all driven by the marketers/middlemen here who buy it from them).
+That would be the same for prints from/of such ‘originals’, or, from any ‘rubber-stamped’ art produced, done only to manufacture yet another quick and cheap product to get onto the shelf - And all described/defined to the public as “art”.
+It’s my guess that even the poor assembly line ‘artists’ who are doing it overseas, are being treated/paid by their handlers poorly (and all driven by the marketers/middlemen who buy it from them).

-I hope I have shed a little light onto the real picture for any who within the multitudes, understandably do not know of these things.
+I hope I have shed a little light onto the real picture for any who within the multitudes, understandably do not know of these things, but who would be interested.
 I know not all will care, but perhaps some will, and that will be a worthwhile step in the right direction.

 Wayne Snyder ©1997